You can capture the images necessary to create a stop motion video. ControlMyNikon does not compile the captured images into a video.

 - Go to the Workflows menu and select ‘Stop Motion’.

-– If your body supports it, turn on Live View.
+- Turn on Live View.

 - Put a check mark beside the ‘Enabled’ checkbox in the Stop Motion tab.